-Details about this can be found on the University Registrar website.
+Details about this can be found on the Military Activation webpage of the University Registrar website.

 D. Second Grade Option (Repeating a Course)

 The second grade option is not available for students in an MBA and/or professional certificate program.